-In adopting a deductive procedure, the -fused-prismatic-diffracted model likewise ignores the ultimate goal of public administration in its attempt to build a value-free science.
+In adopting a deductive procedure, the "fused-prismatic-diffracted model likewise ignores the ultimate goal of public administration in its attempt to build a value-free science.
 W. Wilson argues that the primary function of any public administration is to work efficiently.
 So, it should be obvious that a public administration cannot and should not abandon sure values.
-Moreover, while the -fused-prismatic-diffracted modell tends to supplement its theory with empirical proof, it is sometimes hard to find appropriately related proof.
+Moreover, while the "fused-prismatic-diffracted model tends to supplement its theory with empirical proof, it is sometimes hard to find appropriately related proof.
 The uniqueness of Riggs 'theory is undeniably influential.
 Yet, his theory is to some extent predicated on logical speculation or assumptions.
 For instance, Riggs believes that formalism is the primary and sole factor in rising administrative hierarchical power within prismatic societies.
 This argument, though, is too simple and unequivocal to accept.
 To illustrate his argument, Riggs uses American society as his model of a diffracted society.
-The shortcoming here is, although American society is a developed and industrialized country, one cannot infer that it is free of formalism and no longer a prismatic society.
 So, the theoretical hypothesis that American society is a model which one should use in constructing a diffracted society is both inappropriate and unsatisfactory.

 Riggs openly admits that the prismatic model is appropriate only for examining phenomena that occur throughout the social transformation procedure.
-In an actual society, though, -independent variables and -dependent variables are complex and therefore hard to predict.
+In an actual society, though, independent variables and dependent variables are complex and therefore hard to predict.
 Consequently, causal inference is hard to avoid.
-From a purely functional or linguistic point of view, the -fused prismatic-diffracted model uses too much terminology and dedicated jargon.
+From a purely functional or linguistic point of view, the fused prismatic-diffracted model uses too much terminology and dedicated jargon.
 To understand it, one necessity patiently wades through the definitions provided by Riggs himself.
 Therefore, in designing a new model, and in the effort to distinguish it from others, Riggs recognized a unique vocabulary that has no application whatsoever to other models.
 In addition, from a structural perspective, the -fused-prismaticdiffracted model is awkwardly divided into three sections.
 This kind of organization reflects the model 's formalist limitations.
 Factors that cause or instigate social transformations are latent, unstable, and indefinite at best.
-In describing the development of Middle Eastern society, D. Lerner 's -The Passing of Traditional Society proves this point decisively.
+In describing the development of Middle Eastern society, D. Lerner 's 'The Passing of Traditional Society' proves this point decisively.
 Certainly, there are societies whose transformations have occurred as a result of powerful external forces.
 Under these circumstances, if one insists on using the -fused-prismatic diffracted model for analytical purposes, the result would be irrelevant to the facts

-- Classical organizational theories mainly emphasise organizational structures and principles and behavioural theories concentrate on human behaviour in the organisation.
-But ecological theories emphasise the interaction of administration with its environment. - Both in content and in analysis, Riggs's ecological approach extends the horizons; and assumes an integrated approach to the administrative system.
+- Classical organizational theories mainly emphasize organizational structures and principles and behavioural theories concentrate on human behaviour in the organization.
+But ecological theories emphasize the interaction of administration with its environment. - Both in content and in analysis, Riggs's ecological approach extends the horizons; and assumes an integrated approach to the administrative system.
 His approach and models help us in examining the administrative process in developing countries.
 Although in practice his administrative models are difficult to find, they help us in appreciating the realities. - The Sala model provides an opportunity to analyse and understands the administrative system in developing countries.
 It also facilitates further such studies that are based on empirical and ecologic approaches.